dareyio/Linux_fundamentals/project-1/step1.md

 Answer: Use the **man**  command

->>4.
+>>5.
 What is the command to determine the path of an executable file? <<
 === which

 Answer: **which**

+>>6.
+What is the difference between curl and wget?
+Use the manual page on the terminal to read more about it<<